Last Updated on June 24, 2022 by Alan Anthony Catantan

 No, without a registered domain, there’s no way you can create a business email that would reflect the domain name of your business.
 Your best chance of creating a professional email without spending a dime is on Gmail.

 There are lots of alternatives to Gmail.
-But the bottom line is, you would only be able to customize the username part of the email address, not the domain name (since you would need your own domain for that).
+But the bottom line is that you would only be able to customize the username part of the email address, not the domain name (since you would need your own domain for that).

 Can you create a business email in Gmail?